KaiCMueller/medium/readme.md

 require 'vendor/autoload.php';
 ```

-You can then later update Guzzle using composer:
+You can then later update using composer:

  ```bash
 composer.phar update